wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2GitIntro.md

 pwd -P
 ```

-- If your prompt displays the directory before the `$`, notice how the direcory name was the same in both places.
+- If your prompt displays the directory before the `$`, notice how the directory name was the same in both places.
 This naming of the directories the same in both places (scratch and working directory) to some confusion, and is not at all required.
 It's just a conventional way I name the different directories in order to make it easy to copy the full scratch directory over when I'm done and maintain the same naming if desired.

 Finally, create `code` and `metadata` directories in your working directory.
 You'll save your batch script in your `code` directory as before.